daryarha/pilkada/README.md

 # pilkada
-Aplikasi untuk voting pilkada menggunakan PHP dan CI
+Application to vote public election using PHP and CI